ion-vortex/engine/docs/getting-started/first-app.md

 ## Conclusion

 Congratulations!
-You've created your first Oxide application.
+You've created your first Ion Vortex application.
 You've learned:
-- How to structure an Oxide application
+- How to structure an Ion Vortex application
 - How to use the factory pattern for object creation
 - How to handle errors with `std::expected`
 - How to integrate rendering and UI
-- How to follow Oxide coding standards
+- How to follow Ion Vortex coding standards

 Continue exploring the framework by:
 - Reading the [Architecture](../architecture/) documentation